honggen-zhang/HaSa-CKGE/README.md

 # HaSa-CKGE
-This is the script of the paper of HaSa: Hardness and Structure-Aware Contrastive Knowledge Graph Embedding {https://arxiv.org/pdf/2305.10563v2.pdf}.
+This is the script of the The web conference (WWW) 2024 🐫 paper of HaSa: Hardness and Structure-Aware Contrastive Knowledge Graph Embedding {https://arxiv.org/pdf/2305.10563v2.pdf}.

 ## Requirements